Truth Decay (book)

 Truth Decay is a non-fiction book by Jennifer Kavanagh and Michael D. Rich.
-Published by the RAND Corporation on the 16th of January 2018, the book examines historical trends such as "yellow journalism" and "new journalism" to demonstrate that "truth decay" is not a new phenomenon in American society.
+Published by the RAND Corporation on January 16, 2018, the book examines historical trends such as "yellow journalism" and "new journalism" to demonstrate that "truth decay" is not a new phenomenon in American society.
 The authors argue that the divergence between individuals over objective facts and the concomitant increase in the relative "volume and influence of opinion over fact" in civil and political discourse has historically proliferated American society and culminated in truth decay.

-The term "truth decay" was suggested by Sonni Efron and adopted by the authors of the book to characterise four interrelated trends in American society, including:
+The term "truth decay" was suggested by Sonni Efron and adopted by the authors of the book to characterize four interrelated trends in American society.